Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 We are ready to pay `panarea(gasHelper.getSafeGasPrice())` units of coin for each unit of gas.
-This price could have been specified simply as `gasHelper.getSafeGasPrice()` but we used the static method `io.hotmoka.helpers.Coin.panarea()` to generate a `BigInteger` corresponding to the smallest coin unit of @Type nodes, a *panarea*.
+This price could have been specified simply as `gasHelper.getSafeGasPrice()` but we used the static method `io.hotmoka.helpers.Coin.panarea()` to generate a `BigInteger` corresponding to the smallest coin unit of Hotmoka nodes, a *panarea*.
 Namely, the following units of coin exist:

 | Value (in panas)      | Exponent           | Name | Short Name |